veeshanr/veeshanr.github.io/pages/about.md

 The Nepalese in me finds solace in mountains and wilderness.
 I enjoy backpacking in the American Southwest.
 When ABQ temperature falls below 90, I love hiking in the Sandias, and running around Nobhill.

-I am on the 2018-19 econ job market and will be available for interviews at the ASSA/AEA Annual Meeting in Atlanta, GA from January 4-6, 2019.

 Here is a link to my <a class="mark" href="files/CV.pdf">CV!</a>